 Stay on top of your maintenance schedule: HVAC maintenance should happen one to two times per year at a minimum.
 Mark your calendar to ensure you’re on top of your maintenance schedule.
 This will keep you in compliance with your warranty too, if you have one.

 Schedule Duct Cleaning: If there are visible signs of dirt around your duct work, or you smell a musty, dusty or mildewy scent around your duct work, it’s likely that your ducts need to be cleaned.
-This isn’t a part of regular maintenance, so if you notice something’s up with your ducts, call a professional cleaning service to prevent further damage to your system.
+This isn’t a part of regular maintenance, so if you notice something’s up with your ducts, call a professional cleaning service such as Sun Air Conditioning & Heating to prevent further damage to your system.

 DIYs to Avoid